gabrielssanches/raylib-media/README.md

 ## Dependencies

-`raylib-media` depends on the following files and libraries (a build system is not yet available):
+`raylib-media` depends on the following files and libraries (*a build system is not yet available, contributions are welcomed!*):
+> *E.g. with GCC*: `gcc ... rmedia.c -lraylib -lavcodec -lavformat -lavutil -lswresample -lswscale`

 1. **`src/raymedia.h`** and **`src/rmedia.c`**